 Most of you know that one of my favorite movies to watch is Julie & Julia.
-I have fantasized over making Julia’s Boeuf Bourguignon for months and months.
+I’ve wanted to make Julia’s Boeuf Bourguignon for months and months.
 The recipe really intimidated me.
 With the wine, the patting of the beef, the 3 1/2 hours of cooking and preparing!
 I finally broke down and gave it a whirl.
 I had a good excuse by my having friends over for dinner.

 I did put my own twist on it…if you call it a twist.
 Maybe I can say it was a bit of laziness coupled with improvisation.
 No matter the time it took, it was worth the wait.